dfrankland/hyper-custom-plugins/README.md

 Just add the following properties to your `~/.hyper.js`.

-### `config.customPluginsDependencies`

-An optional array of `npm` module dependencies that will be used in your plugins.
-These `npm` modules will be dynamically installed and passed to `config.customPlugins` afterwards.

 ### `config.customPlugins`

-The object containing the properties below.
+The object containing the properties below:

 #### `config.customPlugins.output`